 Below is a chart that indicates the total number of delinquent real property tax parcels (in green) that were transferred to the County Treasurers office as well as how much money the Delinquent Tax Revolving Fund had to expend to purchase these taxes.
-There was an increase in total dollars and an increase in total parcels transferring over to the County Treasurer's office for settlement and collection this year.
+There was a decrease in total dollars and a decrease in total parcels transferring over to the County Treasurer's office for settlement and collection this year.